groupdocs-merger/GroupDocs.Merger-Products/content/merger/nodejs-java/extract/pdf.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Merge PDF files in JavaScript"
+head_title: "Extract PDF pages in Node.js via Java"
-head_description: "Easily integrate PDF file merging into your Node.js projects with GroupDocs.Merger for Node.js via Java."
+head_description: "Easily extract specific pages from a PDF file using GroupDocs.Merger for Node.js via Java and save them as a new document."

 ############################# Header ############################
-title: "Merge PDF files"
+title: "Extract PDF pages"
-description: "GroupDocs.Merger for Node.js via Java allows you to seamlessly merge PDF documents within your Node.js applications."
+description: "Use GroupDocs.Merger for Node.js via Java to enhance your Node.js applications with advanced page extraction features for PDF documents."
 subtitle: "GroupDocs.Merger for Node.js via Java"

 header_actions: